mahoney1/test/setup_newmodel.md

 # Setup your Development environment

-1. The first thing to do is to is to change directory to the Fabric chaincode dev environment inside your `fabric-samples` directory that was cloned earlier:
+1. First, change directory to the Fabric chaincode dev environment inside your `fabric-samples` directory that was cloned earlier:

     `cd chaincode-docker-devmode`

-2. Copy the file `docker-compose-simple.yaml` from this repository: https://github.com/mahoney1/newprogmodel/  into this directory
+2. Copy the file `docker-compose-simple.yaml` from this repository: https://github.com/mahoney1/newprogmodel/  into this directory, overwriting the current `docker-compose-simple.yaml` file

-3. Run the following command:
+3. Run the following command, to clear down old docker containers or images:

-`docker-compose -f docker-compose-simple.yaml down`  # (to clear down any old environments)
+`docker-compose -f docker-compose-simple.yaml down`  # clear down any old environment

 4.  `docker ps -a ` to ensure you have no lingering containers  - if you do, stop them and remove them using `docker stop <container id> ` and `docker rm <container_id>